andreashandel/IDEMAbook/docs/index.md

 </div>

 ##Exercises
 * If you haven't done already, install R, RStudio and the DSAIDE R package.
-See [@handel17] for an overview and quick-start guide.
+See [@handel17] for an overview and quick-start guide for DSAIDE.
 * Work through the tasks for the _ID Dynamics Introduction_ DSAIDE app.
 * Contemplate on your experience with the _ID Dynamics Introduction_ DSAIDE app.
 In which way does it capture the 'dynamical systems' perspective?
-Did you find any behavior of this - arguably very simple - infectious disease model as being "complex"?
+Did you find any behavior of this - arguably very simple - infectious disease model to be complex?
 How/why?
 * Read the paper "Systems Science Methods in Public Health: Dynamics, Networks, and Agents" by Luke & Stamatakis [@luke12].
 Come up with 2 systems that you consider complex in the realm of public health or biomedicine (other than those mentioned in the paper).
 Explain what makes them complex.
 Also, come up with 2 systems that you consider not complex and explain why you think of them as not complex.